 Relics related to—but rarer than—hitching posts are carriage steps.
 The carriage step of E. G. Rall survives in Chase Court, and the carriage step of Henry Schwartz survives on East 1st street.
 (Does the fourth Fairmount photo above show a hitching post-carriage step combination?)

-The house (1894) of architect Marshall Sanguinet on Collinwood in Arlington Heights Side has two iron hitching posts and an embossed carriage step.
+The house (1894) of architect Marshall Sanguinet on Collinwood Avenue in Arlington Heights has two iron hitching posts and an embossed carriage step.
 Iron hitching posts can be quite ornate and are collectible.

 Here’s another iron hitching post on 5th Avenue in Fairmount.